-While the gnarly genius of pre-comics code authority horror comics is gone we can be thankful that their influence has lived on to this day.
+While the gnarly genius of pre-comics code authority horror comics is gone, we can be thankful that their influence has lived on to this day.
 Excellent series like EC’s horror comics have got their influential tendrils into all sorts of mediums.
-Right off the bat I think of a film that seems to channel pre-code horror comics better than anything.
+Right off the bat, I think of a film that seems to channel pre-code horror comics better than anything.

-I’d like to imagine quite a few kids had to deal with this kind of thing during the 50’s when their parents found their stash of comic books depicting people being dissected by radioactive roach men from Venus.
-Pretty much anyone that has had an attraction to the macabre can identify with having parents discovering their contraband, whether it was a Twisted Sister tape, the Satanic Bible, or even just a simple comic book.
+I’d like to imagine quite a few kids had to deal with this kind of thing during the 50s when their parents found their stash of comic books depicting people being dissected by radioactive roach men from Venus.
+Pretty much anyone who has had an attraction to the macabre can identify with having parents discovering their contraband, whether it was a Twisted Sister tape, the Satanic Bible, or even just a simple comic book.
 Not even like a comic with gore or tits, but just vampires and ghouls.
 People flipped out over that stuff – at least enough to leave an impression on the folks that made Creepshow, who I forgot to mention were Stephen King and George A. Romero.
 You know, just a couple of guys that happen to be horror wizards.
-So Creepshow took not only the look and structure of the old school EC comics but also the anxiety over the corruption of youth that came from the context of that era of comics.
+So Creepshow took not only the look and structure of the old-school EC comics but also the anxiety over the corruption of youth that came from the context of that era of comics.

 As for the rest of the film, the themes of revenge and lessons learned the hard way definitely echoed the stories of comics like Chamber of Chills and Tales from the Crypt.
 Style-wise, they also went for that cartoony comic horror that, while not terrifying like other horror offerings from the early 80’s, still had something off-putting to them.
 Among countless psychos armed with housewares, satanic terrors, and aliens, Creepshow went instead for roaches, geriatric zombies with cake, Stephen King turning into a grass man, and a man-eating gorilla that lived in a box.
 Goofy stuff that while scary in 50’s was more creepy fun to audiences later on.
 The sequel had one decent segment with “The Raft,” but was largely a step-down.
 The success of Creepshow influenced its own set of descendants, most notably Trick r’ Treat, but all anthologies owe something to Creepshow and indirectly, old-school horror comics.